-If you’re thinking about a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will increase by 13 percent by 2028.
+If you’re wanting to find a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will increase by 13 percent by 2028.

-There are a couple of reasons why these positions are increasing so rapidly.
-One is homeowners taking advantage of government incentives to get more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which influences old equipment.
-Lastly, there’s the red-hot home market and a property shortage that’s driven a bump in new construction residences.
+There are a couple of reasons why these positions are increasing so quickly.
+One is homeowners using government refunds to purchase more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
+Lastly, there’s the red-hot real estate market and a home shortage that’s driven an increase in new construction homes.

-One of the top needed jobs is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to earn.
+One of the number one needed positions is working as an HVAC technician.
+Learn more about what they do, how to become one and about how much you can expect to receive.

-A HVAC technician is an individual who fixes, installs and maintains heating and cooling systems.
+An HVAC technician is a person who repairs, installs and maintains heating and cooling systems.
 Most work with both homeowners and business owners.
-And, most important, you’ll be skilled with:
+And, most important, you’ll be knowledgeable about:

 - Air conditioners